Caleb-o/esolang/spec/notes.md

 * Namespacing / Packages instead of imports
 	* This would require a "project" file of sorts or automatically compiling files in a directory, recursively.
 	* Name resolution for procedures
-* % / mod
-* continue / break within loops
-	* Requires re-evaluation of a block, to determine where the continue/break goes to
-	* A continue/break can simply be a goto - continue to top, break to bottom
 * More CLI arguments/flags:
 	* -c : lexes + parses files only, checks for errors
 	* -t : runs all tests within a file (Requires Runner system)